sftpplus/sftpplus-docs/doc_source/configuration/ssl.include.rst

     used.

-    For the client-side component using TLS/SSL, you can disable sending the certificate as part of the handshake, by setting this configuration option to `Disabled`.
+    For the client-side component using TLS/SSL, you can disable sending the certificate as part of the handshake, by leaving this configuration option empty.

 ssl_key